-If the college cancels a class, you will get a full refund of tuition and fees.
+If the college cancels a class, you will receive a full refund of tuition and fees.

-If you decide to drop a class, you may do so by accessing Web registration at http://my.chemeketa.edu, by telephone registration, 503-399-6262, or by submitting an Add/Drop Form to the Enrollment Center, Building 2 Salem Campus or your nearest Chemeketa Outreach campus during regular business hours.
-If you drop a class that meets for the entire term (full term class) within the first two weeks of the term, you will receive a refund of tuition and fees as long as you have no outstanding debts.
-Less than full term classes have a shorter refund period.
+If you decide to drop a class, you may do so on My Chemeketa or by submitting an Add/Drop Form to the Enrollment Center, Building 2 Salem Campus or your nearest Chemeketa campus during regular business hours.
+If you drop a class that meets for the entire term (a full term class) within the first two weeks of the term, you will receive a refund of tuition and fees as long as